-Under the terms of the 2022 Series C-1/C-2 Supplemental Resolution, the Debt Service Reserve Account Requirement with respect to the 2022 Series C-1 Bonds shall equal, as of any date of calculation, (i) prior to the redemption of the Refunded Bonds, \$[], and (ii) from and after the redemption of the Refunded Bonds, an amount equal to 3% of the principal amount of the Outstanding 2022 Series C-1 Bonds.
-The Corporation will fund the Debt Service Reserve Account in an amount equal to the Debt Service Reserve Account Requirement for the 2022 Series C-1 Bonds with [funds held under the General Resolution and/or other available monies of the Corporation].
+Under the terms of the 2023 Series A-1/A-2 Supplemental Resolution, the Debt Service Reserve Account Requirement with respect to the 2023 Series A-1 Bonds shall equal, as of any date of calculation, an amount equal to 3% of the principal amount of the Outstanding 2023 Series A-1 Bonds.
+The Corporation will fund the Debt Service Reserve Account in an amount equal to the Debt Service Reserve Account Requirement for the 2023 Series A-1 Bonds with [other available monies of the Corporation and/or funds held under the General Resolution].

-Under the terms of the 2022 Series C-1/C-2 Supplemental Resolution, the Debt Service Reserve Account Requirement with respect to the 2022 Series C-2 Bonds shall initially equal zero dollars (\$0).
-Subject to the delivery of a Cash Flow Statement, the Debt Service Reserve Account Requirement may be amended in connection with a mandatory tender and remarketing of all or a portion of the 2022 Series C-2 Bonds.
+Under the terms of the 2023 Series A-1/A-2 Supplemental Resolution, the Debt Service Reserve Account Requirement with respect to the 2023 Series A-2 Bonds shall initially equal zero dollars (\$0).
+Subject to the delivery of a Cash Flow Statement, the Debt Service Reserve Account Requirement may be amended in connection with a mandatory tender and remarketing of all or a portion of the 2023 Series A-2 Bonds.